CoreMedia/feedback-hub-adapter-tutorial/custom_feedback.md

 # Custom FeedbackItems

-This sections describes how to implement a custom `FeedbackItem`.
+This section describes how to implement a custom `FeedbackItem`.
 To keep the example simple, we create a new `FeedbackItem` that allows us to render text with a cursive font.